donishadsmith/neurocaps/paper/paper.md

 Unlike sFC approaches, dynamic functional connectivity (dFC) methods enable the analysis of dynamic functional states, which are characterized by consistent, replicable, and distinct periods of time-varying brain connectivity patterns [@Rabany2019].
-Among these techniques, CAPs analysis aggregates similar spatial distributions of brain activity using clustering techniques, such as the k-means algorithm, to capture the dynamic nature of brain activity [@Liu2013; @Liu2018].
+Among these techniques, CAPs analysis aggregates similar spatial distributions of brain activity using clustering techniques, typically the k-means algorithm, to capture the dynamic nature of brain activity [@Liu2013; @Liu2018].

 # Statement of Need
 Currently, performing an end-to-end CAPs analysis presents challenges due to the numerous steps required.
 Researchers must: